logon84/Bravioid/README.md

 # Bravioid
 Sony Bravia 2017 (Android TV) remote GUI

+Written in python3.

-It probably works on previous models, I just tested on my EUR xe9005 (xe900e in America)
+It probably works on previous models, I just tested on my EUR xe9005 (xe900e in America).

 I still need to comment properly the py file and do some code-cleaning, but hey, it's my first python program ever :)